vinta/fuck-coding-interviews/README.md

 > How on earth can I ever think of a solution like that in an interview?!

+I'm working on implementing common Algorithms and Data Structures in Python (with unit tests, of course), as well as straightforward solutions to some LeetCode and HackerRank problems which I solved with frustration in mind.

+Well, there are SO MUCH things to learn in Computer Science.
+I'm just a peasant who happens to write some awkward code for living.

 **This project requires Python 3.6 or higher.**

 ## Contents